kipraske/dragons-fury-classic/datafiles/localization.md

 For each new localization we will add a switch statement in the labels_init script which determines which labels.json file to use and which plot_tree folder to use.
 Use the standard localization suffixes.
 So

 labels_ES.json and plot_tree_ES will be for spanish

+Next, the other files are directly used from here, so make your localization from these
+* plot_tree
+* npc_names
+* main_names